✨Web Shop Now Open✨

 How does shipping work?

-Currently offering free standard USPS shipping on orders over $35 otherwise there is a standard shipping fee.
+I ship with the U.S. Postal Service using a standard shipping fee.
 A USPS tracking number will be provided upon shipment.
 It normally takes 3 days to deliver within California and up to 5 days in the US.
 Currently not shipping internationally.
 There is also free delivery within the Sunset District :)

 I do my best to up-cycle materials.
 Your order will be packaged in clean/reused paper and may be shipped in a reused mailer.
 Once I finish the current batch of manila envelopes, I’ll be transitioning to 100% compostable mailers which are even designed to be reused by you, how neat!